 We only see the sandhill cranes as they pass in groups, far up in the sky.
 Their rattling calls to each other are unmistakable for any other bird, and we rush outside to watch their migrations.

 How to read this song?
 Point to the stems going up and the stems going down, and help your student interpret the notes.
 This song poses a bit of a challenge, because it moves up an octave (and stays there for the rest of the song) after just 8 beats.
 Then there is a repeat at the end, and to end the song, students should GO UP AN OCTAVE again.
 Where to end?
 I point to the "Fine", and tell students that means "finish" or "ending."

 I haven't put any dynamic markings in this song (or any of the songs) but expressive playing, ritards, and pedallling will make a difference in several of the pieces.

-This next piece is about a squirrel making a noise on the metal roof of a shed, busily dropping cones.
+This next piece is a true "story" about a squirrel making a noise on the metal roof of a shed, busily dropping cones.
 Please notice that the final note requires crossing the right hand over the left hand to go down an octave, to the next "Grandma's House."

 I suspect that the lyrics of these short pieces will only seem interesting to children 4 - 7 years old, but we will see...